 We’re going to let you in on something: You don’t have to have lived through the Stax Records era to enjoy a visit to the Stax Museum of American Soul Music in Memphis.

 My sister is a decade older than I am, a gap that exposed me to better music than my friends.
 I remember her telling me about a song I had to hear.
 She played it, we danced, she played it again.
 It was “Try A Little Tenderness” by Otis Redding, the first soul song I fell for.

-Fast-forward 20 years and I move to Memphis where I keep hearing about the city’s soul music museum and its temporary exhibit on Otis.
+Fast-forward 20 years and I move to Memphis, where I keep hearing about the city’s soul music museum – and memorabilia related to Otis.
 My sister’s visiting.
 Perfect.

 We park at the museum and start dancing the way we used to.
 Tunes play from speakers in the parking lot and we sway all the way inside.
 The film at the top of our tour confirms what we know: Soul music gets you moving.
 And what we don’t: This is Memphis soul, differentiated from Motown by its grit and serendipity.

 Stax Records, where the music was made, was similarly unique: a former theater transformed into a shoestring studio where workaday people could be heard and, perhaps, reborn as something extraordinary.
 The museum tells their stories . . .
 Of high-schooler Carla Thomas dropping by to audition.
 Of Otis begging to sing, having come to Stax as a driver for another act.
 Of Steve Cropper and Booker T. Jones jamming their way to “Green Onions.”
 Stax was the studio that became their creative home, a place where raw talents of any age, color or gender could collaborate – even at a time when race divided the city around them.
 As guitar legend Steve Cropper reminisces in the opening film, “Color never came through the door (at Stax).”
 In fact, Stax came to stand for hope and to anchor the neighborhood.
 They called it Soulsville.